vsa1920/AgentsMD/README.md

 The entire project was conceptualized and implemented in less than 24 hours during [Philly Codefest](https://drexel.edu/cci/partnerships/corporate/philly-codefest/), a hackathon hosted by Drexel University's College of Computing & Informatics.
 This intensive development sprint demonstrated the potential of adapting agentic AI systems to tackle critical real-world challenges, such as emergency room triage optimization.

 The journey of this codebase involved:
-1. Initial fork of AgentLaboratory by [Shailesh Shridhar](https://github.com/ShaileshSridhar2403), who began adapting the multi-agent framework for medical applications
+1. Initial fork of [AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) into [AgentsMD](https://github.com/ShaileshSridhar2403/AgentsMD) for medical applications
-2. Collaborative work between Shailesh Shridhar and Vaibhav Sahu to transform the codebase for ER triage use cases during the hackathon
+2. Collaborative development to transform the codebase for ER triage use cases during the hackathon
 3. Creation of this new repository due to substantial divergence from the original codebase, including:
    - Complete refocus on medical diagnosis and triage
    - Integration of medical-specific LLM agents